 We pride ourselves on the opportunities for art and music across the school having been awarded the school Gold award for excellence in music provision.
-Most recently in October 2018 we were delighted to become a ‘Music Mark School Member’ in recognition of the opportunities offered, teaching provided and achievements of our children.
+We were delighted to become a ‘Music Mark School Member’ in recognition of the opportunities offered, teaching provided and achievements of our children.

 “We would like to thank you for all the hard work you and your colleagues do to ensure that pupils at your school are able to access and engage with a high-quality music education.
 Your dedication to offering and delivering a broad and balanced curriculum is both welcomed and celebrated.